-- 16 Consumer Financial Protection Bureau (CFPB) (2012). - 17 CFPB (2012); Redfoot, Scholen, and Brown (2007). - 18 Redfoot, Scholen, and Brown (2007). - 19 A reverse mortgage's up-front costs include conventional mortgage fees, such as an appraisal and legal fees; an up-front government insurance premium of 0.5 percent of the value of the house; and the reverse mortgage lender's origination fee.
-The \$9,000 up-front cost, given in the calculator on the National Reverse Mortgage Lenders Association website (NRMLA 2017), includes the maximum allowable origination fee.
+16 Consumer Financial Protection Bureau (CFPB) (2012).

+17 CFPB (2012); Redfoot, Scholen, and Brown (2007).

+18 Redfoot, Scholen, and Brown (2007).

+19 A reverse mortgage's up-front costs include conventional mortgage fees, such as an appraisal and legal fees; an up-front government insurance premium of 0.5 percent or 2.5 percent of the value of the house, depending on whether or not the borrower draws out 60 percent or more of the available proceeds at closing; and the reverse mortgage lender's origination fee.
+The \$9,000 up-front cost, given in the calculator on the National Reverse Mortgage Lenders Association website (NRMLA 2017), includes the maximum allowable origination fee and a 0.5 percent up-front government insurance premium.